WUPPDR administers housing and rental programs throughout its six-county region to improve quality of existing rental and homeowner-occupied units.

 Housing and Rental Rehabilitation

-WUPPDR serves as the administrator for Michigan State Housing Development Authority (MSHDA) single-family housing rehabilitation programs Baraga, Houghton, Keweenaw and Ontonagon Counties (for 2012 through 2014); and rental rehabilitation programs in the Villages of L’Anse and Calumet.
+WUPPDR serves as the administrator for Michigan State Housing Development Authority (MSHDA) single-family housing rehabilitation programs Baraga, Houghton, Keweenaw and Ontonagon Counties (for 2012 through 2014) and for a rental rehabilitation project in the Village of Calumet.
 The WUPPDR housing programs are ongoing efforts to improve housing stock and provide financial assistance to low/moderate income households throughout the Region.

 The housing rehabilitation and weatherization program assists lower income homeowners with substandard housing conditions by bringing their property up to local Housing Codes and Minimum Housing Quality Standards.
 Up to $25,000 in assistance is provided in the form of a 15 year “forgivable loan,” or grant, and is used to correct deficiencies including, but not limited to, plumbing, electrical, heating, roofing and insulation.
 Mobile homes are not eligible for this program unless they are set on a permanent foundation and the mobile homeowner owns the land under the mobile home.